klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 Genomes identified as belonging to the *Escherichia* genus are subjected to MLST using Achtman 7-locus schemes.

-The Achtman scheme is hosted on EnteroBase: `https://enterobase.warwick.ac.uk/ <https://enterobase.warwick.ac.uk/>`_.
+The Achtman scheme is hosted on `EnteroBase <https://enterobase.warwick.ac.uk/ <https://enterobase.warwick.ac.uk/>`_.

 We also provide an option for users to run MLST using Pasteur scheme by running ``-m escherichia__mlst_pasteur``

-The Pasteur scheme is described in the *Escherichia coli* `Database maintained by the Pasteur Institute: `https://bigsdb.pasteur.fr/ecoli/ <https://bigsdb.pasteur.fr/ecoli/>`_.
-For more information and references, see: `https://bigsdb.pasteur.fr/ecoli/references/ <https://bigsdb.pasteur.fr/ecoli/references/>`_.
+The Pasteur scheme is described in the *Escherichia coli* Database maintained by the `Pasteur Institute <`https://bigsdb.pasteur.fr/ecoli/ <https://bigsdb.pasteur.fr/ecoli/>`_.
+For more information and references, `see <https://bigsdb.pasteur.fr/ecoli/references/ <https://bigsdb.pasteur.fr/ecoli/references/>`_.

 The genes included in each scheme are noted in the Outputs table below.